garygangwu/vehicle-detection/README.md

 Here is a short summary of pipeline for car detection

-* Use the sliding window technique to capture all image windows for car detection
+* Use the sliding window technique to capture image windows for car detection
-* Run the linear SVM classifier to check if the image window is a car or not
+* Run the linear SVM classifier to check whether each image window is a car or not
 * Generate the heatmap and apply the threashold to remove false positives
 * Merge the overlapped detected window and draw the bounding boxes